 What paperwork do I need to provide for moving to France?

-Because the BREXIT deal was done so late, we had an unusual situation on January 1st when neither British nor French Customs officers really knew what documentation to ask for.
+Because the BREXIT deal was done so late, it didn’t start well.
+On January 1st neither the British nor French Customs officers really knew what documentation to ask for.
 It took several days for the correct paperwork to be established.
-As a result we are requesting clients provide the following:
+Now the process is much smoother but the paperwork requirement is significant.

 Copy of their passport picture page

-Detailed inventory of all the items being moved (ClickMoves will normally do this), with values in EUROS.
+Detailed inventory of all the items being moved , with values in EUROS.